-1. Engage with new leads via text messages
+1. Engage with new leads via text messages.

-2. Re-engage with cold-leads by sending a simple text
+2. Reengage with cold leads by sending a simple text.

 Editor's note: Looking for the right phone system for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

-4. Send last-minute reminders via SMS before promotions end
+4. Send last-minute reminders before promotions end.

-5. Qualify leads over SMS before calling
+5. Qualify leads over text before calling.

-While it's extremely effective to send out reminders and messages to your customers, you want to make sure your texts include information that your customer will value or find useful.
-If you send messages that your customers don't want, they are more likely to opt out of receiving texts from your business.
+While it's extremely effective to send out reminders and messages to your customers, make sure your texts include information that your customer will value or find useful.
+If you send messages that your customers don't want, they are more likely to opt out of texts from your business.
 For the same reason, you don't want to send too many messages.
 No one wants to be bombarded with advertising.